 Water purveyors and agencies continue to actively plan for emergencies and extended droughts.
-The Agency was proactive in previously sponsoring regional drought plans to provide overall broad coverage throughout El Dorado County.
+The Agency was previously proactive in sponsoring regional drought plans to provide overall broad coverage throughout El Dorado County.
 Historical drought response in El Dorado County has been positive.
 For example, after the 1976-1977 drought, water meters were installed to improve water management.
-There were no widespread water shortages during recent droughts (e.g., 2012-2016 and 2022-2022) with the implementation of emergency regulations and mandatory water conservation.
+There were no widespread water shortages during recent droughts (e.g., 2012-2016 and 2022-2022).
+The additional implementation of emergency regulations and mandatory water conservation that intend to address statewide challenges created confusion in foothill communities because their water supply conditions were generally adequate for existing use although inherited vulnerability exists, particularly for rural communities and small water systems.

 The West Slope is vulnerable to drought because it relies primarily on surface water and the underlying fractured rock formation does not provide reliable groundwater.
 Water reuse is limited and challenging for rural foothill communities.
 EID and STPUD are two public water purveyors who have portions of their service area that are conducive for recycled water use.
-The current water reuse is mostly for outdoor landscape irrigation.
-EID had completed a master plan to increase water reuse with its Deer Creek and El Dorado Hills Wastewater Treatment Plants.
-EID's recycled water system is nearing buildout as stated in the 2020 UWMP.
-EID does not anticipate growth in the recycled systems service area; and the economic feasibility to expand the system is not justified in consideration of the additional capital costs of the infrastructure, long term operational costs, and sufficient potable water supplies already exist.
+The current water reuse is for outdoor landscape irrigation.
+EID's recycled water system is nearing buildout and the economic feasibility to expand the system is not justified in consideration of the additional capital costs of the infrastructure, long term operational costs, and sufficient potable water supplies already exist.
+EID had completed a master plan in 2024 to identify the system improvement needs for using recycled water from its Deer Creek and Fl Dorado Hills Wastewater Treatment Plants.
 Due to the stringent discharge requirements in the Tahoe Basin, STPUD exports all of the recycled water from its wastewater treatment facility to Alphine County; water not used for the alfalfa operation is sent to six downstream ranchers.